The syntax of the SELECT statement is relatively complex. This section describes the syntax of the SIMPLE SELECT statement.

 | dblink_name | Specifies the name of the database link (dblink) to access. | |

-| sequence_name | Specifies the name of the sequence to access in the remote database (such as OceanBase Database or Oracle Database) through the dblink.
-This includes calculating the NEXTVAL and CURRVAL values of the SEQUENCE object. |
+| sequence_name | Specifies the name of a sequence in a remote database (such as OceanBase Database or Oracle Database) to access through a dblink.
+This includes computing the NEXTVAL and CURRVAL values of the SEQUENCE object. |

 |